recommenders-team/recommenders/README.md

 For additional options to install the package (support for GPU, Spark etc.) see [this guide](reco_utils/README.md).

 **NOTE** - The [Alternating Least Squares (ALS)](examples/00_quick_start/als_movielens.ipynb) notebooks require a PySpark environment to run.
 Please follow the steps in the [setup guide](SETUP.md#dependencies-setup) to run these notebooks in a PySpark environment.
 For the deep learning algorithms, it is recommended to use a GPU machine and to follow the steps in the [setup guide](SETUP.md#dependencies-setup) to set up Nvidia libraries.

+**NOTE for DSVM Users** - Please follow the steps in the [Dependencies setup - Set PySpark environment variables on Linux or MacOS](SETUP.md#dependencies-setup) and [Troubleshooting for the DSVM](SETUP.md#troubleshooting-for-the-dsvm) sections if you encounter any issue.

 ## Algorithms